Gerald Shaughnessy: Priesthood

 Shaughnessy was ordained to the priesthood for the Marists on June 20, 1920.
 He became an official of the apostolic delegation in 1919.
 Returning to the Marist College, he served as professor of moral theology from 1920 to 1933.
-During this period, Shaughnessy was also a professor at Notre Dame Seminary from 1923 to 1924 and spent time teaching at Marist facilities in Rome and Lyons, France (1930–1931).
+During this period, Shaughnessy was also a professor at Notre Dame Seminary from 1923 to 1924 and spent time teaching at Marist facilities in Rome and Lyon, France (1930–1931).
 Shaughnessy became novice master at the Marist College in 1932.

 Bishop of Seattle

 On July 1, 1933, Shaughnessy was appointed the fourth bishop of the Diocese of Seattle by Pope Pius XI.
-He received his episcopal consecration on September 19, 1933 from Archbishop Amleto Cicognani, with Bishops Michael Keyes and Charles White serving as co-consecrators.
+He received his episcopal consecration on September 19, 1933 from Archbishop Amleto Giovanni Cicognani, with Bishops Michael Joseph Keyes and Charles Daniel White serving as co-consecrators.

 Shaughnessy kept the diocese financially stable during the Great Depression.
 He encouraged the formation of Serra International and served as its first chaplain.
-He also supported the St. Vincent de Paul Society and Catholic Charities. chapters in the diocese.

-In November 1945, Shaughnessy suffered a cerebral hemorrhage while returning from the annual bishops meeting in Washington, D.C.In 1948, Pope Pius XII appointed Bishop Thomas Connolly as coadjutor bishop to assist Shaughnessy, who had not fully recovered from his stroke.
+He also supported the Society of Saint Vincent de Paul and Catholic Charities. chapters in the diocese.In November 1945, Shaughnessy suffered a cerebral hemorrhage while returning from the annual bishops meeting in Washington, D.C.In 1948, Pope Pius XII appointed Bishop Thomas Connolly as coadjutor bishop to assist Shaughnessy, who had not fully recovered from his stroke.